orangeandbronze/main-website/_posts/jobs/2022-03-28-spring-boot-java-engineer.markdown

 <!-- Do not leave new lines after each element.
 Elements after new lines will not be rendered. -->
 <h4>Compensation ₱30K - ₱130K, depending on experience</h4>
 <p>
-A Spring/JavaEE Engineer assumes the responsibility of a programmer and consultant whose responsibilities involve the implementation of and assisting/advising on the software development process.
+A Spring Boot Engineer assumes the responsibility of a programmer and consultant whose responsibilities involve the implementation of and assisting/advising on the software development process.
 Relevant skills include:
      <ul>
         <li>Java</li>
-        <li>Spring or JavaEE</li>
+        <li>Spring (preferred) or JavaEE</li>
         <li>Java Persistence API (JPA)</li>
         <li>Agile Development</li>
     </ul>